| CUSTOM WORK GALLERY - TRIGGER MODS | ||

 Logic USF Reverse-Polarity Mod:

 This is a mod for the Logic USF Shocker/Nerve frames.
-The way they work is, by design, the magnets are set to attract each other by using the pre-travel screw located in the top of the trigger.
-I wanted to go back to the reverse-polarity setup like the stock frame, so I modified the USF to allow this.
+USF frames use a different magnet system for trigger return (the magnets are set to attract each other by using the pre-travel screw located in the top of the trigger).
+I wanted to go back to the reverse-polarity setup like the stock frames, so I modified the USF to allow this.
 The mod doesn't have much use, but it was fun to perform.

 The first thing you need to do is drill a hole in the trigger guard to allow a longer drill bit to be drilled into the frame.
 Then you will need a longer drill bit (maybe) for the magnet hole in the trigger.
 Try to simulate the position on the stock frame, by holding the trigger up and seeing where the trigger magnet lines up.